 5 Things Your Hair & Makeup Artist [Secretly] Wants You to Know

-Before I became an Orlando wedding photographer, I would have told you that my dream job was to be a celebrity makeup artist!
-Granted I probably would not have been any good at it, but I always loved makeup and it really seemed like such a cool job!
+Before I became an Orlando wedding photographer, I would have probably told you that my dream job was to be a celebrity makeup artist!
+Granted I probably would not have been any good at it, but I always loved watching makeup tutorials on YouTube (I still do!) and it really seemed like such an epic job!
 Fast forward several years and now I have tons of amazing hair and makeup artist friends that I get to work with every weekend on weddings.
 Like most jobs, there are so many things that you just don’t know until you go behind the scenes and experience it first hand.
 So I enlisted the help of my go-to hair and makeup teams to bring you some helpful wedding beauty tips and advice straight from the pros themselves!

 #1 Your makeup artist cannot change the texture of your skin

-There’s a lot of magic they can do when it comes to makeup like contouring and concealing, but when it comes to texture—that’s one thing (unfortunately) that is beyond their reach.
-Skin texture issues like unevenness, acne, or raised scars cannot be fully corrected with makeup so it’s important to have realistic expectations when it comes to skin texture.
+There’s a lot of magic your artist can do when it comes to makeup like contouring and concealing, but when it comes to texture—that’s one thing (unfortunately) that is beyond their reach.
+Skin texture issues like unevenness, acne, or raised scars cannot be fully corrected with makeup so it’s important to have realistic expectations when it comes to skin texture and discuss any concerns in advance.

 #2 Photo ready makeup is different from ‘everyday’ makeup